-Discussions between Universities UK (UUK) and the Universities and Colleges Union (UCU) on proposed reforms to the Universities Superannuation Scheme have concluded without an agreement being reached.
+This triggered discussions between Universities UK (UUK) and the Universities and Colleges Union (UCU) on proposed reforms to the Universities Superannuation Scheme which concluded without an agreement being reached.

 On 25 July 2018, the USS trustees announced that, in the absence of any agreement between the negotiating parties, their intention would be to consult on a series of contribution increases applying to both members and employers.

-This default position is required by the rules of the pension scheme, but would not be applied if the negotiating parties are able to agree on a different set of changes to contribution or benefits.
+This default position is required by the rules of the pension scheme, but would not be applied if the negotiating parties (i.e. UCU and UUK) are able to agree on a different set of changes to contribution or benefits.

 What is the BDA doing?